-Recently, scientists at the University of Southern North Dakota – Baltimore performed the first successful human brain transplant.
+Recently, French scientists at the University of Southern North Dakota – Baltimore performed the first successful human brain transplant.
 Said the chief neurosurgeon, Dr. Cranial Head, MD, “This is a breakthrough of unprecedented magnitude.
-I’m ecstatic that all our research and hard work finally paid off.
+I’m ecstatic all our research and hard work finally paid off.
 We couldn’t be more pleased with how things turned out.”

 The patient, who only agreed to be called Jose Ivanovich O’Malley, III for anonymity reasons, suffered a massive anterior communicating arterial stroke that left him severely incapacitated.
 He was a veterinarian at a local clinic before his stroke.
 His family heard about the research Dr. Head’s team was doing with rats and contacted him about the possibility of being his first human subject.
 Dr. Head agreed immediately, “I saw this as the perfect opportunity to advance our research out of animals and into humans.
 We’ve had great success – recently – with brain transplants in rats so it was only logical to start human trials.”

 “This new brain transplant surgery is quite remarkable,” said Dr. Head.
-“My colleague, Dr. Inis Wu, and I first came up with the idea 40 years ago while we were competing in a triathlon.
+“My colleague, Dr. Sarah Wu, and I first came up with the idea 40 years ago while we were competing in a triathlon.
 It came out of the blue, really, neither of us are quite sure why we thought of it but here we are.”

 “It’s incredible,” said Dr. Head, “surprisingly we don’t have much work to do because with this new nanoglue the process of reconnecting nerve fibers is automatic.
 It only takes 4 minutes.
 We just inspect the brain and spinal cord to make sure everything is lined up correctly.
 The nanoglue is also applied to areas like the optic nerves, that need to be spliced into the new brain.”

 After the surgery, Jose made a speedy recovery.
 Within 24 hours he was moving his limbs and within a week he was walking and talking.
 His wife said, “It’s a miracle.
-We thought that Jose was gone forever but Dr. Head saved him.
+We thought Jose was gone forever but Dr. Head saved him.
 He doesn’t know who any of us are, of course, and calls himself Stephen but we are all willing to work with the new Jose and learn to love him and hope he will learn to love us.”
 The medical team, however, remains baffled why Jose insists his name is Stephen.
 When asked if he planned on returning to work at his veterinary clinic, Jose stated that he couldn’t wait to return to teaching physics: “I’ve always had a love of physics.
 There’s something about gravity research that really attracts me.”
 Jose doesn’t remember any of his past self or his work as a veterinarian.